 Basic EPS is calculated by dividing net income (loss) applicable to common stockholders by the weighted average number of shares of common stock outstanding during each period.
 Diluted EPS is calculated by dividing net income (loss) applicable to common stockholders by the weighted average number of shares of common stock outstanding plus the additional dilutive effect of dilutive securities during each period.
 The Company’s dilutive securities are its options and RSUs.
-During 2019, 2018, and 2017, based on the treasury stock method, the Company had 2,113,022; 2,718,704; and 1,749,596 potentially dilutive securities, respectively, which were excluded due to the Company's loss position.
-During 2019, 2018 and 2017, the Company had: 396,146; 88,023; and 201,430 antidilutive options, respectively.
-Net income (loss) applicable to common stockholders is equal to net income (loss) less preferred dividends.
+During 2020, 2019, and 2018, based on the treasury stock method, the Company had 623,140, 2,113,022 and 2,718,704 potentially dilutive securities, respectively, which were excluded due to the Company's loss position.
+Net loss applicable to common stockholders is equal to net loss less preferred dividends.

 Common Stock Issuances

 In 2018, the Company issued a total of 50,000 shares of its common stock to an independent director as part of the Director Stock Program described below.